microsoft/Olive/docs/source/features/model_transformations_and_optimizations.rst

 ready for the production.
 The Olive Passes are designed to receive an input model that is the output of another Olive Pass.

-A PyTorch transformations can be applied on a PyTorch model before it is converted to ONNX.
+PyTorch transformations can be applied on the PyTorch model before it is converted to ONNX.
 After applying series of ONNX transformations the model could be converted, if needed, to the format preferred by the native hardware specific SDK.